Contact Us

 • The employee must make a written request.
 This is usually done on a form provided by the employer.

-• Employees can only make one flexible working request every 12-months.
+• Employees can only make two flexible working requests in any 12-month period.

 Flexible working requests can include a range of different changes.
 The employee can ask to reduce their hours (work part time) or share their role with a colleague (job share), they can ask to change the time they start (and finish) work, or ask to work the same number of hours but over fewer days (compressed hours), they can ask to work from home, they can ask to work shorter hours for a number of weeks or months, and then make the time up in the remainder of the year (annualised hours), they can ask to work flexitime.